 - Elizabeth recommends that writers who are working on a series, to keep notes in a Series Bible.
 Include details like: setting; specific character traits, eye colour, height; what characters do for a living; what makes characters happy, angry; character wounds from their past, etc.

 - Inspiration for writers: when you first start writing, keep the bar set very low.
 It’s more important to set up a strong of successes in meeting your goals than to rack up a huge word count.
 Even if all you do is look at your manuscript 5 minutes a day, you’re starting to build up that habit in yourself and grow as a writer.
 Also remember that each day is a New Day and a fresh start.
 You‘re not behind… just begin from where you are.

-Elizabeth encourages writers to strongly consider self-publishing your books.
-She says when she got her rights back from Trad published books, and self-published those books, it worked out extremely well financially for her.
+Elizabeth encourages writers to strongly consider self-publishing their books.
+She explains that when she got her rights back from Traditionally published books, and began to self-published those books, it worked out extremely well financially for her.

 Do you write Cozy Mystery fiction?
 What are some of your challenges writing in this genre?
 I’d love to hear your thoughts in the comments!